mohitakahalo/dynamic-microfrontends-ui/README.md

 # dynamic-microfrontends-ui

 Deployment URL: https://dynamic-microfrontends-ui.vercel.app/dashboard

 This is a basic setup for implementing a monorepo based micro-frontend architecture for multi-framework web apps.
 This is built using a flexible architecture that allows for independent development and deployment of microfrontends while maintaining a cohesive developer experience.

+- For demo purpose, this contains 2 built apps - Cart and Checkout.
+- Uses a app config to render the sections, the app config can be found at - https://run.mocky.io/v3/77d1579f-78d6-4e89-ad73-1863a2e7d264
+- Click on 'Cart' from sidebar to see the Cart module.
+- Click on 'Checkout' in Cart section to render the Checkout module.

 ## Local Setup Guide